anycable/anycable-rack-server/README.md

 ## Settings

-Customizable options: gRPC server host, headers being sent with each gRPC request.
+Customizable options: gRPC server host and headers being sent with each gRPC request.
 The gem uses redis settings specified in AnyCable config.

 Can be specified via env variables